TonyGlezx/ChromeHarvester/README.md

 📄 **Data Extraction:** Get the URLs and full HTML source from all your open Chrome tabs.
 🌐 **Endpoint Integration:** Effortlessly post data to your specified REST API endpoint.
 💾 **Database Storage:** Seamlessly save data to your MySQL database.
+📂 File Storage: Save tab data to a specified file on your local system for easy access and record-keeping.
 ⚙️ **Customizable:** Flexible configurations to fit your workflow.

 # **Getting Started **🏁